iVis-at-Bilkent/cytoscape.js-fcose/README.md

   edgeElasticity: edge => 0.45,
   // Nesting factor (multiplier) to compute ideal edge length for nested edges
   nestingFactor: 0.1,
-  // Maximum number of iterations to perform
+  // Maximum number of iterations to perform - this is a suggested value and might be adjusted by the algorithm as required
   numIter: 2500,
   // For enabling tiling
   tile: true,